Scripture Reading: Psalms 54 - 56 …

 When emotions get the best of you and you feel like the world is against you, understand this: the world IS against you if you are a follower of Jesus!
 But that's OK!!
 "If God is for me (us), who can be against me (us)?"
 (Romans 8:31).
 David reminds himself, as we need to do: "I am under vows to you, O God; I will present my thank offerings to you.
 For you HAVE DELIVERED me from death and my feet from stumbling, that I may walk before God in the light of life" (56:12-13).
 Do you understand what that means for you and me as believers?

 When it seems the world is against you remember that through Jesus Christ GOD is for you!
 Do not be afraid; do not whine and complain or feel sorry for yourself.
 Do you believe the LORD and His promises?
-Then He is with you and He WILL deliver you … in His time, in His way, for His glory and for YOUR good!!
-He has called you to walk before Him in the light of life.
-Jesus is the Light of the world.
-Read I John 1:1-10.
-Listen to the testimony of God's Word calling you away from the world … away from your self … and live and walk in the light of God's truth!
+Then He is with you always and He WILL deliver you … in His time, in His way, for His glory and for YOUR good!!

 "Cast your cares on the LORD and He will sustain you; He will never let the righteous fall" (Psalm 55:22).
 Through faith in Jesus Christ God declares those who believe "righteous" in His sight.
 We belong to Him; we are HIS!
 God will destroy the wicked, "but as for me, I trust in YOU!”
 (55:23).
 Let that be YOUR testimony and He WILL lift you up!!

 "O LORD, my God, I trust in You.
 I have made my vow before You.
-I believe in Your Son, Jesus Christ, and I come to You in HIS Name, knowing that You hear me when I call and trusting that You will deliver me, for since You did not spare Your own Son, but gave Him up for ME, I know that You will provide all I need and will carry me through to victory.
+I believe in Your Son, Jesus Christ, and I come to You in HIS Name, knowing that You hear me when I call and trusting that You will deliver me.
 Give me grace, Father, to trust and obey, to live in the light of Your Word for Your glory.
 In Jesus' name, Amen"